 Commercial filming at SkyHigh and Parks Victoria managed land requires a permit, including to use RPAS.
-Commercial filming is only allowed at SkyHigh between 8am and 10am provided a commercial filming permit has been granted.
+Commercial filming with use of a RPAS is only allowed at SkyHigh between 8am and 10am provided a commercial filming permit has been granted (see below for application).

-To obtain a commercial filming & photography permit including RPA use, you must be or engage a fully licensed pilot and CASA-certified operator.
-This also applies to drones under 2kg weight.
+To obtain a commercial filming & photography permit including RPA use, you must be or engage a fully licensed pilot and CASA-certified operator along with registration of the drone.

-Please also see Civil Aviation Safety Authority (CASA)
+Please see Civil Aviation Safety Authority (CASA) for registration.

 Are there any fees?

 Yes, if a permit is required an administration fee is applicable.
 An administration fee is applicable and fees cannot be waived.
 Fees for supervision, special parking, facility hire or a bond may also apply.
 A late processing fee applies to applications received with less than five full working days’ notice, and we cannot guarantee that a permit can be turned around within this timeframe.
 The full fee schedule is outlined on the application form at the bottom of this page.

 General guidelines placed on filming or photography at SkyHigh